Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge: Blinded mock catalogs

 \section{Blinded mock catalogs}

 To generate the mock catalogs used in this analysis, we model the population of binary black hole (BBH) sources as follows.
 The merger rate distribution is assumed to follow the star formation history, described by the Madau–Dickinson formula \citep{Madau:2014bja}.
-The mass distribution is a power-law-plus-peak (PLP) law \citep[see Sec.
+The mass distribution is a power law plus peak (PLP) law \citep[see Sec.
 C of][for more details]{LIGOScientific:2025jau}.
-The underlying cosmological model is assumed to be flat $\Lambda$CDM.
+The underlying cosmological model is assumed to be flat Lambda cold dark matter ($\Lambda$CDM).
 The summary of all hyperparameters considered is given in \Cref{tab:hyperparams_summary}.

 The fiducial parameters for this population model are drawn from the constraints for this model from the GWTC-3 catalog \citep{LIGOScientific:2021aug}.
 The posterior distribution from which the fiducial parameters were drawn is obtained with intentionally narrower priors on the cosmological parameters (specifically, $H_0\in[60,80]\,\mathrm{km/s/Mpc}$ and $\Omega_{\mathrm{m},0}\in[0.2,0.4]$) to ensure that the selected fiducial values remain physically plausible and avoid unrealistic extremes.
-A strict blinding procedure is then implemented: the drawn fiducial parameters, along with the computed total number of coalescences in one year given the fiducial model, are immediately sent via an automated Python script to an external collaborator for safekeeping and are subsequently deleted from the origin server to ensure the blinding in the subsequent analysis.
+A strict blinding procedure is then implemented.
+The drawn fiducial parameters, along with the computed total number of coalescences in one year given the fiducial model, are immediately sent via an automated Python script to an external collaborator for safekeeping and are subsequently deleted from the origin server to ensure the blinding in the subsequent analysis.

 Using the blinded fiducial model, we first compute the total number of binary coalescences expected per detector-frame year, $\f{\dd N_{\rm cbc}}{\dd t_\dd}$.
 This is obtained by integrating the source-frame population rate \Cref{eq:spectral-sirens-rate} over all parameters except the coalescing time $t$.
-Then, given the drawn fiducial model, the total number of sources is:
+Then, given the drawn fiducial model, the total number of sources is